s07w/scraper/README.md

 # scraper
-A NYT web scraper using MongoDB
+A web scraper using MongoDB